 Children with the second category of disability will be admitted.
-They are required to meet the same academic standards as all other children in their grade level.
+They are required to meet the same academic standards as all other children in their grade level, but will be allowed accommodations as warranted.
 They will also be held to the same disciplinary standards to which all of the other children in class will conform.
-They will be given the same amount of individual instruction and encouragement as their peers.